CptOfEvilMinions/GuardiansOfTheNetwork/week1_dvwa/README.md

 0. What is the timezone and time format of the webservers logs?
 Why does this matter?
 0. What is the hackers's IP address?
 0. What is the hacker's user-agent?
+0. What is the operating system(OS) of the hacker's machine?
 0. What webshell did the attacker use?
 0. Where was that webshell uploaded to?
 0. What commands/actions did the attacker use?